Existence of unimodular triangulations - positive results: Introduction

 where $\sigma_P^\vee$ is the cone dual to $\sigma_P$.
 Here a unimodular triangulation of $P$ corresponds to a crepant desingularization of $U_P$, which is projective if and only if the triangulation is regular.
 These crepant birational morphisms have been used to reduce canonical singularities to $\Q$-factorial terminal singularities, and to treat minimal models in high dimensions.
 They appear in the high-dimensional McKay correspondence~\cite{IR,ReidMcKay} for Gorenstein quotient singularities $\C^d/G$, proven by Batyrev~\cite{BatyrevMacKay}.
 Moreover, a one-to-one correspondence of McKay-type also holds for triangulation induced resolutions of $U_P$~\cite{BD}.

 One of the earliest, and to this day one of the most striking, results involving unimodular triangulations is the stable reduction theorem of Kempf, Knudsen, Mumford and Saint-Donat~\cite{KKMS}.
 They showed that in characteristic zero, every one-dimensional family can be resolved so that the exceptional locus is a normal crossing divisor.
 They achieved this by reducing the statement to the case of ``toroidal'' singularities.
-The combinatorial core of the argument is in~\cite{KKMS3}, which we discuss in detail in Section~\ref{sec:kmw}.
+The combinatorial core of the argument is the statement that every lattice polytope has some dilation admitting a regular unimodular triangulation~\cite{KKMS3}.
+This is the content of Theorem~\ref{thm:KMW-effective}, which we discuss in detail in Section~\ref{sec:kmw}.

 The other algebraic geometric object associated with $P$ is the projectively embedded toric variety

 Here the polytope $P$ specifies an ample line bundle $L_P$ on $X_P$. (see \cite[Section~3.4]{FultonToric}.)
 If $X_P$ is smooth (i.e., the normal fan of $P$ is unimodular), then $L_P$ is very ample, and provides an embedding $X_P \hookrightarrow \mathbb{P}^{n-1}$, where $n = \# (P \cap \Z^d)$.
 The two following questions about the defining equations of a smooth $X_P \subset \mathbb{P}^{n-1}$ have been around for quite a while, but the origins are hard to track.